Shafiqbd/Problem-Solving/README.md

 1. ## Sorting Array

-Given an array of integers, nums sorting the array without using any build in fuction.
+Given an array of integers, nums sorting the array without using any build in fuction.<br>
-Input: [-1, 0, 1, 2, -1, -4]
+Input: [-1, 0, 1, 2, -1, -4] <br>
 Output: [-4, -1, -1, 0, 1, 2]

 ## Thought Process: